zzybluebell/tp/docs/UserGuide.md

 ### 8. Deleting a member : `del -mem/`

-Deletes a member from the member list
+Deletes a member from the member list.

 <div markdown="block" class="alert alert-info">